-All students residing within the District who have disabilities, regardless of the severity of their disabilities, and who are in need of special education and related services must be identified, located, and evaluated.
+All students residing within the District who have disabilities, regardless of the severity of their disabilities, and who need special education and related services must be identified, located, and evaluated.
 This responsibility includes, but is not limited to:

+- Homeless students:

-- Homeless students; - Students who are wards of the state; - Highly mobile students (including migrant students); - Students who are suspected of being in need of special education but who are advancing from grade to grade; - Students attending private schools (including home-schools); and - Incarcerated students.
+- Students who are wards of the state;

+- Highly mobile students (including migrant students);

+- Students who are suspected of needing special education but who are advancing from grade to grade;

+- Students attending private schools (including home-schools);

+- Students in residential facilities; and

+- Incarcerated students.